REQUIRED MATERIALS

-- 1 piece of split suede leather approximately 1.3 mm thick and with a surface area of 1.15 m² (surface area given as an indication)
+- 1 split calfskin leather hide, approximately 1.3 mm thick and 1.15 m² in area (area given for reference)

-- 40 cm internal reinforcement for handle - 25 mm wide
+- 40 cm of sugherite internal reinforcement for handle - 25 mm wide

 - 1 Metal zipper, 4 mm wide - SUPRA - 20 cm long

-- 1 kit of roller eyelets and installation tools - Ø 8 mm
+- 1 roll-up eyelet kit and installation tools - Ø 8 mm

-- Fabric lining - 55 x 75 cm ( not for sale on our website, available in haberdasheries)
+- Fabric lining - 55 x 75 cm (not sold on our website, can be found in haberdashery stores)

 - Double-sided adhesive tape